HamletTanyavong/Mathematics.NET/docs/docs/fundamentals/numeric-types.md

 #### Reciprocate

-The `Reciprocate` method returns the reciprocal of a rational number.
+The `.Reciprocate()` method returns the reciprocal of a rational number.

 ```csharp
 Rational<int> p = new(3, 5);